We're serious about your privacy

-HOW AND WHEN DO WE COLLECT INFORMATION FROM YOU?
+HOW AND WHEN WE COLLECT INFORMATION FROM YOU

 We may monitor and record communications with you (such as telephone conversations and emails).
 We may do this for a number of reasons, such as to check the quality of our customer service, for training purposes, to prevent fraud or to make sure we are complying with legal requirements.

 If you visit our storage facility, some personal data may be collected from monitoring devices and systems such as closed circuit TV (CCTV) and door entry systems at the site.